 \subsection{Performance on different modality data}

-In this section, we conducted a benchmark analysis of YOLO Phantom against recent pre-trained models, including YOLOv5nu, Ultralytics YOLOv8n, and YOLOv8n trained on multimodal data without any architecture modifications.
-This comparative assessment was executed on two distinct modality datasets: RGB and thermal data.
-The key performance metrics considered for benchmarking were accuracy (mAP50-95(B)) and frames per second (FPS).
-The evaluation encompassed five different platforms: PyTorch, TorchScript, ONNX, OpenVINO, and ncnn.
-The benchmarking process was conducted on a M1 MAC OS CPU.
+In this section, we conducted a comprehensive benchmark analysis of YOLO Phantom against recent small YOLO models, including YOLOv5nu, Ultralytics YOLOv8n, and YOLOv8n trained on multimodal data without any architecture modifications.
+The comparison was performed on two separate modalities: RGB and thermal data.
+We considered two key performance metrics for benchmarking: accuracy (mAP50-95(B)) and frames per second (FPS).
+The mean Average Precision (mAP) values were calculated using the COCO evaluation metrics~\cite{lin2014microsoft}, which measure the area under the precision-recall curve for each class, averaging these values, and then averaging across all classes.
+The mAP scores reflect the model's accuracy in detecting objects at various Intersections over Union (IoU) thresholds.
+We used the ``benchmark" function from the Ultralytics YOLO repository to calculate the benchmarking scores across five different platforms: PyTorch, TorchScript, ONNX, OpenVINO, and ncnn, and the benchmarking process was conducted on an M1 MAC OS CPU.

 As depicted in Fig.~\ref{rgb}, YOLO Phantom demonstrates a significantly superior performance compared to pre-trained models such as YOLOv5nu and YOLOv8n.
 It exhibits a slightly higher accuracy than the YOLOv8n fusion model trained on our multimodal data.
 Moreover, YOLO Phantom consistently achieves higher FPS across various model variants, surpassing both pre-trained smaller models and the YOLOv8n fusion model.
 Similar trends were observed in Fig.~\ref{thermal} during the thermal data benchmarking.
 YOLO Phantom outperforms its competitors in mAP and achieves superior speed due to its smaller size.